About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 Why you will like this crispy airfry tofu stuffed with vegetables.

-- This stuffed tofu is quick, easy, and can be made with basic ingredients, perfect if you are a busy type.
+- It’s quick, easy, and can be made with basic ingredients, perfect if you are a busy type.

 Recipe Highlight